-A description of the nature of HelpingMinds operations and its principal activities are included in the officers' report, which is not part of the financial statements.
+A description of the nature of HelpingMinds operations and its principal activities are included in the Director's report, which is not part of the financial statements.

-The financial statements were authorised for issue on 17th October 2019.
+The financial statements were authorised for issue on 21st October 2020.

 Directors' Report